Skip to main content

 DHEA-Sulfate (DHEA-S) An adrenal precursor hormone that can be converted into testosterone and estrogen.
 Levels naturally decline with age.
 DHEA-S provides insight into adrenal function and the body’s overall androgen pool.

-Metabolic and Inflammatory Markers The Broader Context
+Metabolic and Inflammatory Markers the Broader Context

 Hormones do not operate in a vacuum.
 Their function is deeply intertwined with your metabolic health and the level of systemic inflammation in your body.
-Chronic inflammation and can disrupt hormonal signaling, and hormonal imbalances can worsen these conditions.
+Chronic inflammation and insulin resistance can disrupt hormonal signaling, and hormonal imbalances can worsen these conditions.
 Therefore, a truly comprehensive assessment must include markers that evaluate this interplay.

 Tracking metabolic and inflammatory markers alongside your hormones provides a holistic view of your body’s internal ecosystem.